 Does this mean homeschooling has been a breeze or that I haven’t struggled?
 No way!
 Have I wanted to quit?
 Sometimes every day!
 Have I had to work hard?
 Absolutely but it’s been worth it.

 Homeschooling is hard work whether or not you have a chronic illness, but if you do you’ll need to make some adjustments.

-With this many years of experience, I feel a little seasoned!
+With these many years of experience, I feel a little seasoned!
 I have learned some things along the way, mostly from my own mistakes but also from things I learned to do right.
 While you’re hanging out here on my blog I’ll share them with you.

 1. Remind Yourself Daily That God is Faithful